 Forbidden Vancouver is a family-run tour company that offers walking tours of downtown Vancouver.
-During the Vancouver Pride Festival in 2022 they are offering their Really Gay History Tours in Vancouver’s West End on August 3rd, 4th, 6th and 7th.
+During the Vancouver Pride Festival in 2023 the tour group offered its Really Gay History Tours in Vancouver’s West End on August 3rd, 4th, 6th and 7th.
 For much of the rest of the year, the tours happen on Sunday mornings.

 What to Expect